-Genea Medical Director Associate Professor Mark Bowman says with so much information to take in, he isn’t surprised when couples walk away from their first consult only remembering a fraction of the information he tells them.
+Genea Medical Director Associate Professor Mark Bowman says with so much information to take in, he isn’t surprised when couples walk away from their first consultation only remembering a fraction of the information he gives them.

 Personally, even after experiencing IVF success and disappointment, a lot of the information given to me by my fertility specialist still remains a blur.

-To counteract some of the confusion, we have 10 IVF truths no one tells you about.
+To counteract some of the confusion, here are 10 little-known IVF facts:

 1. There are no guarantees with IVF

 When Dr Bowman meets patients for the first time, he says he doesn’t offer guarantees.